HenrikSZ/BluffServer/README.md

 This is a program dedicated to my brother who had the idea to digitalize one our most favorite board games.

+## Changelog
+### v0.1.0
+- Established versioning
+- Added i18n to frontend and backend
+- Added translations for English and German